Cyrus Field Adams: Career

 In his teens, Adams became a teacher in Louisville, Kentucky in a colored public school and an editor in The Bulletin, a newspaper in appeal to the colored race.
 In his editorials, he expressed strong defense against the white race and was rejected a teaching job the following school year.
-This raised controversy of him "masquerading as a white man."
+This raised controversy of him "masquerading as a white man".
 Although, he spent his life working to elevate the African American race.
 He became the first life member of the "National Negro Business League".

-Cyrus Field Adams left Kentucky to live temporarily in cities including Washington D.C., Chicago and St. Paul Minnesota.
+Adams left Kentucky to live temporarily in cities including Washington D.C., Chicago and St. Paul Minnesota.
 Chicago was the main foundation for his career as a newspaper publisher and teacher.
 He resided at 2974 Dearborn Street.
 He worked with his brother, J.Q.
 Adams as manager and head editor for The Appeal newspaper in Chicago.
 This company ran as the most popular African-American read newspaper in Chicago in the late 19th century.
 While being editor in chief and manager of The Appeal, Adams was also a teacher in Chicago.
 He was fluent in German and offered courses over content in speaking, reading and writing German Deutsch in 1888 for six weeks at a time.
 The class would meet for four hours in a day and five days during the week.
 Once reached the end of the course, Professor Adams would hold a presentation at Lincoln Hall.
 However, during his time in Chicago, in 1913 his earnings declined drastically and The Appeal shut down.
 He also provided his teaching services in Washington D.C. in 1887.
 Adams contributed to the Civil Rights Movement through his multiple newspapers speaking out against preconceptions and racism of the African American community.
 His attributions to the movement involved his many articles and books he published documenting civil rights organizations and important African American activists.
 He wrote The National Afro-American Council and the articles "Col. William Pledger" and "George L. Knox" published in the Colored American Magazine in 1902.
 He wrote a book called The Republican Party and the Afro-American: a book of facts and figures in 1912.